Train in the Sheriff's Academy

 *Costs are subject to change.

-The Chautauqua County Sheriff’s Academy has awarded recruit Jacob Dietzel the Dan Feather Memorial Scholarship.
-Dietzel, a JCC alumnus, was accepted into the Sheriff’s Academy in August 2020.
+The Chautauqua County Sheriff’s Academy has awarded recruit Sam Robinson, IV the Dan Feather Memorial Scholarship.
+Robinson was accepted into the Sheriff's Academy in August 2021.
+He is from Jamestown, graduated from JCC, and serves in the U.S. Army Reserve.
 The scholarship was created by Feather's wife, Verna Feather, to help those pursuing a career in police work.

-Pictured: Lt.
-Kirk Lyon, former Sheriff’s Academy director; recruit Jacob Dietzel; and Verna Feather, widow of Dan Feather
+Pictured: Sgt.
+Raechel Waid, Sheriff’s Academy director; recruit Sam Robinson, IV; and Verna Feather, widow of Dan Feather